eckelcu/edm-internet-drafts/draft-eckel-edm-find-code.md

 ### Guidance

-The determination of the appropriateness of `Additional Resources` associated with an I-D or RFC ultimately lies in the hands of the workig group.
+The determination of the appropriateness of `Additional Resources` associated with an I-D or RFC ultimately lies in the hands of the working group.
 Any code associated via a `related_implementations` tag should be:

 - helpful to people contributing to the definition, implementation, or deployment of the I-D or RFC to which it is being associated
 - publicly available online (e.g., via GitHub or similar)
-- licensed under an OSI-approved open source license (other licenses, including proprietary licenses, may be allowed at the descretion of the working group)
+- licensed under an OSI-approved open source license (other licenses, including proprietary licenses, may be allowed at the discretion of the working group)
 - accompanied by clear documentation (e.g., README) on the purpose and state of the code, how to use it, how to contribute to it, and how to get help

-Authors of individuals drafts should consider this guidance when adding `related_implemenations` to their individual drafts.
-The working group and its chairs should review the apppropriateness of `related_implementations` as they would any other content within a working group draft, both when initially adding and periodically as the draft progresses from an I-D to an RFC.
+Authors of individuals drafts should consider this guidance when adding `related_implementations` to their individual drafts.
+The working group and its chairs should review the appropriateness of `related_implementations` as they would any other content within a working group draft, both when initially adding and periodically as the draft progresses from an I-D to an RFC.

 ## Implementation Status